Exiv2/exiv2/trunk/msvc64/ReadMe.txt

      Select Platform="Win32" Configuration="Debug|DebugDLL|Release|ReleaseDLL"  Build.
      Build the Configurations you need.
 Build time is about 2 minutes/Configuration.

+     To remove the "memory" of old configurations: setbuild.py all && del/s *.orig
+     (Run this before doing an svn update of the code)

 2    Design

      expat and zlib do not provide 64bit builds for DevStudio,